Chapter 4:

 Elves Shoot Their Bows Sideways

-Yumino opened his eyes.
-This time finding himself covered by the shadow of another tree in the same forest.
-He slowly gets up and looks around.
-The girl named Averin kept her promise; she didn't leave.
+Yumino opened his eyes, yet again finding himself covered by the shadow of another tree in the same forest.
+He slowly got up and looked around, pleased to see that the girl named Averin had kept her promise; she didn't leave.

-As she seemed too busy to notice him, the man stood there and stared at her in a daze.
-After taking off her heavy armor, it became clear that her frail body really fit her face, but not her fighting moves, which she was busy practicing.
+As she seemed too busy to notice him, the man stood there and silently stared at her in a daze.
+After taking off her heavy armor, it became clear that her frail body actually fit her face, but not her fighting moves, which she was busy practicing.

 The garments covering her now were sturdy but stood closer to the body, giving Yumino a vague idea of the proportions of her arms, legs, and overall body structure.